reingart/pyfpdf/README.md

 Installation Instructions:
 --------------------------

-You can [install PyFPDF from PyPI][1], with easyinstall or from Windows installers.
+You can [install fpdf2 from PyPI][1], with easyinstall or from Windows installers.
 For example, using pip:

 ```bash